nmachine-io/kerbi/README.md

 But when it comes to narrow programs that involve DSLs and config mgmt, Ruby remains second to none.
 The developer experience in Ruby is way better to what you get for these kinds of programs with Go in Helm.

+## Why use Helm over Kerbi?

+You can do stupid things.

 ## Running the Examples